CCPM-IO/.github/CONTRIBUTING.md

 ### Title

 PR titles will follow the conventional commit message syntax, `<type>[optional scope]: <description>`.
-The CCPM-IO organization uses conventional commit messages and squash-merge for creating PRs, so the PR titles should follow this format.
+The CCPM I/O organization uses conventional commit messages and squash-merge for creating PRs, so the PR titles should follow this format.
 More about conventional commits can be found later in this section.

 ### Description

-Descriptions should follow the format outlined in the [Github Repo Maintenance SOP](Github%20Repo%20Maintenance%20SOP.md) in this section.
+Descriptions should follow the format outlined in the [GitHub Repository Maintenance SOP](GitHub%20Repository%20Maintenance%20SOP.md) in this section.
 In general, descriptions should be a thorough and detailed explanation of what changes were made, and why they’re relevant.
 They should always include a link to the issue it is addressing and how the PR resolves it.
 [GitHub convention](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) should be followed to ensure PRs close issues.

 ### Reviewers